dennyshin/project_circuitSNP/README.txt

 	- current architecture seems to converge at ~0.25 loss
 	- should be set to ~5k epochs
 	- no adaptive learning or early stopiing yet
-	- includes confusion matrix, precision, recall for test predictions
+	- includes confusion matrix for test predictions

+model6.py
+	- major directory changes
+		- as such previous model scripts will likely not function properly
+	- split the data prep process to a seperate script

 -----------------------------------------------------------------------------------------------------------------------------------------------

-should use an adaptive learning rate: faster at start, slower later need to implement early stopping need to implement different architectures need to start a separate dedicated data prep and then pipe the SAME data for all models need to start implementing dsQTL and centiSNP data
+should use an adaptive learning rate: faster at start, slower later need to implement early stopping need to implement different architectures need to start implementing dsQTL and centiSNP data

 not all files are the same as the ones on spartan